Rakesh9100/CalcDiverse/Calculators/Isomorphic-String-Calculator/README.md

 # <p align="center">Isomorphic String Calculator</p>

 ## Description :-

-Isomorphic string calculator is used to calculate whether the two entered strings are isomorphic or not .
+This is used to check whether the two entered strings are isomorphic or not.

 ## Tech Stacks :-